How to Grow a Flower Container Garden for Beginners

 Tips for Filling Large Planters

-Some large containers are deep and filling them with dirt will make them heavier to lift and need to be filled with more dirt than you probably want to use.
+Some large containers are deep, and filling them with dirt will make them heavier to lift and require more dirt than you probably want to use.

-There are several options to reduce the amount of potting soil you will need to fill the container.
+There are several options to reduce the potting soil you need to fill the container.

 • Recycled Plastics: water bottles, grocery bags, or milk jugs.